|Dodongseowon Confucian Academy (달성 도동서원)|

 Dongdoseowon Confucian Academy contains the ancestral tablets of Kim Geong-pil and Hangang Jeong Gu.
 The school holds ancestral ceremonies on the day of Jungjeong every February and August.

-Take a bus to Cheongdo pass by Hyeonpung (현풍)
+From Nambu Bus Terminal, take a bus to Cheongdo pass by Hyeonpung (현풍).